 For instance, if you need help getting approved for a loan or setting up a business bank account, visit a local community bank.
 These smaller, community-focused institutions don't make you stand in line or hold on the phone for hours, and they're staffed with professionals who know the local community inside and out.

-Financial incentives abound for business owners in South Florida.
+2. Financial Freedom Financial incentives abound for business owners in South Florida.
 There's no state income tax, for instance, which means you'll keep more of your profits where they belong: in your bank account.
 The state government also offers a variety of financial incentives and tax write offs for particular lines of business.
-Additionally, it’s the fourth largest U.S. economy, and residents earn a combined income of more than $840 billion.
+Additionally, it’s the fourth largest U.S. economy, and residents earn acombined income of more than $840 billion.
 If you're looking for a prosperous place to open a business, you can't do better than South Florida.

 South Florida, from Miami to Fort Lauderdale, is one of the most popular tourist destinations in the country.
 This continuous influx of new faces gives business owners fresh opportunities to boost sales.
 The beautiful weather makes wintertime visits almost as enjoyable as those in the summer, so you never have to worry about a dip in clientele.